Royal Moroccan Hockey Federation

-Their star player and striker is called Mohamed Boussoufi.
-He’s almost on his way to make 20 goals and 15 assists for BH&BC Breda H2 in the Dutch Hoofdklasse.
+Their star player and striker is called Mohamed Boussoufi is close to reaching 20 goals and 15 assists for Breda Hockey and Bandy Club (BH&BC) H2 in the Dutch Hoofdklasse, where he's also a member.

 Kicked off his goal spree with a peach of a goal versus Oranje Rood.
 Ketchup bottle theory on the cards here.
 Big fan of the 5th quarter.

-Kamal Ghallali is President of the Federation.
+Kamal Ghallali is the president of the Federation.

 History

 The federation was established on 15 November 1958.
 The game was initially practised in Casablanca and was not being developed in the other parts of the country.